Dariasteam/JSON-cpp/README.md

 int main (void) {
   A obj;
   // some values initializations
-  A.serializeOut ("file.json");  // obviously there is a serializeIn method
+  A.serializeOut ("file.json"); // obviously there is the serializeIn equivalent
 }
 ```
 #### file.json